-Join Gabriel Corbett for an in-depth discussion in this video Adding stamps and reviews, part of Up and Running with eDrawings.
+Join Gabriel Corbett for an in-depth discussion in this video Adding stamps and reviews, part of Learning eDrawings.

 Stamps give you the ability to place the state of a drawing in a permanent stamp on…a model or drawing.
 Just like a real stamp, you can use this…to explain what's happening in the review process of a drawing.…For example, we can state the drawing is in draft state, or it's confidential.…But be careful, whenever you place the stamp As soon as you save the file, that…stamp becomes permanent.
 Let's take a look.…The stamp toolbar is here on the left.
 Click on that, and here's the available…stamps that we have.
 Approve, confidential, draft, final, for…comment, and a few others down here.
 So for instance, if we say hey, this…design looks great.
 I'm going to go ahead and approve this design.…

 I'm going to drop it right there on top of the design.…And there it is.
 Now I can spin the model and that approved…status doesn't spin with it, it just stays right there on top.…And if I double click it I can adjust it a little bit, the size of it, but it's…always going to pretty much sit there.
 Now be careful.…If I click on file, save as or save, this is going to be always stuck to my design…

 - Working with AutoCAD, DWG, and DXF files